Bega schoolgirl murders: Leslie Camilleri

 Camilleri was 28 at the time of his crimes and 29 when sentenced.
 He appeared before the Supreme Court in 2001 to appeal his sentence; the appeal was unsuccessful.
 He later appealed to the High Court in May 2002, and again his appeal was dismissed.
 Camilleri has received numerous death threats from other prisoners and remains in protective custody.

+In December 2012, Camilleri pleaded guilty to murdering 13-year-old Prue Bird in February 1992.
+Camilleri was ordered to serve an additional 28 years, receiving a reduction in sentence because of his guilty plea.

 Lindsay Beckett

-On 26 June 1998, Lindsay Hoani Beckett, who confessed to the murders, appeared in the Supreme Court of Victoria where he was arraigned and pleaded guilty to the murders of Lauren Barry and Nichole Collins.
+On 26 June 1998, Lindsay Hoani Beckett, who confessed to the murders, appeared in the Supreme Court of Victoria, where he was arraigned and pleaded guilty to the murders of Lauren Barry and Nichole Collins.
 On 20 August 1998, Beckett was sentenced to life imprisonment with a non-parole period of 35 years.
 At the time of Beckett's sentencing, his non-parole period was the longest ever given to a Victorian prisoner.
-After sentencing, the mother of one of the schoolgirls yelled to Beckett, "I hope you rot in hell" as he was led from the courtroom to begin his sentence.
+After sentencing, the mother of one of the schoolgirls yelled to Beckett, "I hope you rot in hell!" as he was led from the courtroom to begin his sentence.